bra1nDump/ai-task-vscode/documents/backlog.md

 - Only provide certain lines as potential starts and finishes for the range

 # Done

+- Don't open new tabs for files that are already open, don't open tabs in the same group with the preview / notebook

+Too many files matched: 239
+  - Be smarter about this + show an error to end user suggesting a solution

+- Improve new line character usage across the code base.
+This will suck because we print many logs relying on \n.
+For now I will just fix the code that has to do with line splitting for range calculation because that definitely needs to be robust.

+Stability
+- change prompt for new files for stability (just remove range-to-replace)
+- fix imports in middle of a file - add example
+- also add example of splitting a function - struggles to append, always decides to do 0: instead of appending to end of file maybe also new prompt ? insert?

 This is useful as there will be new people trying the product
 - Add a shortcut to create a new notebook